AutoDarkMode/Windows-Auto-Night-Mode/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
-IF YOU ARE ON A BETA BRANCH:
-Make sure you have the latest version before opening an issue!
-Open the App and click on "Check for Updates" on the Settings page!
--->
+PLEASE UPDATE TO THE LATEST BETA VERSION FIRST IF POSSIBLE!
+Go to settings and select the "Beta" update channel.
+Click "Check for Updates" and ensure the info message reads "No new updates available" -->

 **Description**